All Episodes

 Hey, Rush, I'm one of your greatest cheerleaders.

-I cheer you on every day, but I want you to know that you got my son back in college by telling him to pull himself up by his own bootstrings.
+But I want you to know that you got my son back in college by telling him to pull himself up by his own bootstrap.

 And after failing out of school because he goofed off, he went back to school.